-On January 28, 2019, after several years of extensive industry research and gathering best practices from other successful electric AMI implementations, and in partnership with RPU's AMI consultant, UWC, staff presented and obtained approval from the Board to proceed with an Advanced Meter Program (Program).
+In early 2019, after several years of extensive industry research and gathering best practices from other successful electric AMI implementations, and in partnership with RPU's AMI consultant, UWC, staff presented and obtained approval from the Board and support of the City Council to proceed with an Advanced Meter Program (Program).
 RPU's Program approach maximized the current investment in residential Encoder Receiver Transmitter (ERT) meters, while introducing new AMI functionality across the entire service territory.
 The plan is to replace all of the commercial and industrial (C&I) meters, many of which are obsolete mechanical meters that are beyond the expected service life.
 Staff, in partnership with UWC, composed a business case to determine the return-on-investment (ROI) for this approach.
-Staff is currently updating the business case with 2017/18 data and will post a summary on the AMI project webpage when completed.
+Staff recently updated the business case with 2017/18 data, which a summary can be found on the AMI project webpage.